nickjourjine/cheap-ultrasonic-speaker/README.md

    - Make sure there are no loose wires and that all terminal clamps are tight and secure
    - Make sure all + terminals connect to +, all - to -
    - Make sure there are no stray or exposed wires that could potentially touch
-   - Double check the voltage of the power supply is correct
+   - Double check that the voltage and current provided by the power supply is correct

 ## Test the speaker
-1. Record the ultrasonic calls you would like to play back, manipulate them to suit your experiment, then copy them onto a USB stick.
+1. Record the ultrasonic calls you would like to play back, manipulate them to suit your experiment, then copy them onto a small USB stick.
-2. Attach this USB stick to your Raspberry Pi
+2. Attach this USB stick to one of ht USB ports on your Raspberry Pi
 3. You should now be able to find your files and play them.
 For example:

 ```